jina-ai/jina/docs/how-to/monitoring.md

 ```
 ````

-To monitor a flow locally you will need to install prometheus and grafana locally.
+To monitor a flow locally you will need to install Prometheus and grafana locally.
 The easiest way to do it is by using docker-compose.

 First clone the repo which contain the config file: